hamid7x/push_swap/README.md

 ## Description

-`Push_swap` is a sorting algorithm project from the 42 curriculum that involves sorting data on a stack with a limited set of instructions.
+`Push_swap` is a sorting algorithm project from the 42 curriculum that requires sorting data on a stack with a limited set of instructions.
 The goal is to sort integers using two stacks (A and B) with the **minimum number of operations possible**.

 The project implements a **hybrid sorting strategy**: